 You can get cornstarch here

-As already mentioned, baking soda and washing soda are not the same.
-Although washing soda is often recommended for making your own dishwashing detergent, baking soda is clearly the more skin-friendly solution.
-I tried it out right away.
-Here's an exact tutorial on how to make your own Make dishwashing liquid yourself simply by following your heart.
+As already mentioned, baking soda and washing soda are not the same thing.
+Although washing soda is often recommended for making your own washing-up liquid, baking soda is clearly the more skin-friendly solution.
+I tried it out straight away.
+Here are exact instructions on how to make your own Make your own washing-up liquid simply by following your heart.

 17. sodium bicarbonate as a detergent

-In fact, you can simply add baking soda to the detergent compartment of your washing machine, just like regular detergent.
-In addition to the sodium bicarbonate detergent, however, I have compiled many plastic-free alternatives for you here, with which you can save your Make detergent yourself simply by following your heart.
+You can actually simply add baking soda to the detergent compartment of your washing machine, just like regular detergent.
+In addition to the baking soda detergent, I have also put together many plastic-free alternatives for you here, which you can use to clean your laundry.
+Make detergent yourself simply by following your heart.

 18. baking soda against odors from trash cans

-Sodium bicarbonate is an odor neutralizer, so it's great against harsh odors from the trash can.
-Simply cover the bottom of your trash can with 3 teaspoons of baking soda.
-In any case, the entire bottom of the trash can should be covered with baking soda.
-The baking soda will now eliminate unpleasant odors for a period of time.
-If it starts to stink at some point, cover the bottom of the trash can with new baking soda.
-You simply rinse down the previously used baking soda in the sink and do something good for the drain pipes as well.
-Why?
+Sodium bicarbonate is an odour neutralizer and is therefore also ideal for combating strong smells from the garbage can.
+Simply cover the bottom of your garbage can with 3 teaspoons of baking soda.
+In any case, the whole base of the garbage can should be covered with baking soda.
+The baking soda will now remove unpleasant odors for a certain period of time.
+If it starts to stink at some point, cover the base of the garbage can with new bicarbonate of soda.
+Simply rinse the previously used baking soda down the sink and do something good for the drainpipes too.
+Why do this?
 Next paragraph 🙂

 19. sodium bicarbonate as a pipe cleaner

 Forget the chemical pipe cleaners in the plastic bottle and try baking soda and vinegar first.
-Baking soda has a grease-dissolving and antibacterial effect.
-Just add 5-10 tablespoons of baking soda followed by a half cup of vinegar to the drain.
-When baking soda and vinegar react, carbon dioxide is produced.
-This naturally "blasts" the clog without shooting chemicals down the drain.
-You can get vinegar in any supermarket in a glass bottle, no need to order it online.
+Baking soda dissolves grease and has an antibacterial effect.
+Simply add 5-10 tablespoons of baking soda and then half a cup of vinegar to the drain.
+When baking soda and vinegar react with each other, carbon dioxide is produced.
+This "blasts" the blockage in a natural way without shooting chemicals down the drain.
+You can buy vinegar in a glass bottle at any supermarket, so you don't need to order it online.

 20. baking soda as a digestive aid

-Sodium bicarbonate can neutralize excess acid from food and weaken its effect in the intestine.
-As the saying goes, "peas, beans and lentils, make the ars** grin".
+Baking soda can neutralize excess acid from food and weaken its effect in the gut.
+It is said that "peas, beans and lentils make your ass grin".
 Add a little baking soda to the cooking water when boiling to prevent flatulence.

 21. bicarbonate of soda as a room spray

-Since sodium bicarbonate has an odor-neutralizing effect, it is also perfect for use as a room spray.
-All you need is a reused (400 ml) spray bottle, 1 tablespoon of sodium bicarbonate and boiled water (about 250 ml).
-If you like, you can again add a bit of essential oil (lemon, etc.) depending on your scent preference.
+As sodium bicarbonate has an odour-neutralizing effect, it is also perfect for use as a room spray.
+All you need is a preferably reused (400 ml) spray bottle, 1 tablespoon of baking soda and boiled water (approx. 250 ml).
+If you like, you can also add a little essential oil (lemon, etc.) depending on the scent you want.
 Stir the baking soda into the warm water and stir regularly.
-Your new room spray with baking soda will neutralize unwanted odors in the home.
+Your new room spray with baking soda will neutralize unwanted odours in your home.

-Here you get the right essential oil (lemon)
+Here you can get the right essential oil (lemon)

 22. baking soda as a cooking aid

-Does cooking legumes take a little too long for you, too?
+Does cooking pulses take a little too long?
 Just grab a level teaspoon of baking soda and add it to the cooking water.
-This way, peas, beans and lentils will cook much faster.
+This will cook peas, beans and lentils much faster.

 23. baking soda as oven cleaner

-In about 10 minutes you have made your own oven cleaner with the home remedy baking soda.
+In around 10 minutes, you can make your own oven cleaner using baking soda as a household remedy.
 All you need is 2 tablespoons of baking soda, 1 tablespoon of salt and 1-2 tablespoons of water.
-Mix everything in a bowl to make the well-known baking soda paste.
-Now you can spread it in the oven with a rag, just as you would with any conventional oven cleaner.
-After 20 minutes, you can wipe it all off.
-Make sure that all the baking soda is removed from the oven afterwards.
+Mix everything together in a bowl to make the familiar baking soda paste.
+Now you can spread it in the oven with a cloth, just like any conventional oven cleaner.
+After 20 minutes, you can wipe everything off.
+Make sure that all the baking soda is then removed from the oven.

 24. baking soda as a mold remover

-Sodium hydrogen carbonate is the ideal mold remover due to its abrasive action (e.g. as a scouring agent).
-It is aggressive enough to remove stains, but without damaging the surfaces.
-Since sodium bicarbonate is also naturally antibacterial, it can also permanently eliminate mold.
-Maybe you know that slight mold growth in the grout lines between bathroom tiles?
-These grout lines can be perfectly eliminated with a used toothbrush and a little baking soda!
+Sodium bicarbonate is the ideal mold remover due to its abrasive effect (e.g. as scouring milk).
+It is aggressive enough to remove stains without damaging the surfaces.
+As baking soda also has a natural antibacterial effect, it can also remove mold permanently.
+Perhaps you are familiar with that slight build-up of mold in the joints between bathroom tiles?
+These joints can be perfectly removed with a used toothbrush and a little baking soda!

 25. baking soda as toilet cleaner

 Maybe you know those brown edges on the toilet?
-You can solve this problem easily and plastic-free with baking soda.
-Sprinkle the home remedy sodium bicarbonate on the corresponding areas and give the mineral about a quarter of an hour to act.
-You can also clean the bow (the pipe) of the toilet with baking soda.
-I recommend a soaking time of about 30 minutes after adding a tablespoon of baking soda to the water.
+You can solve the problem easily and plastic-free with baking soda.
+Sprinkle bicarbonate of soda on the relevant areas and leave the mineral to work for about a quarter of an hour.
+You can also clean the elbow (the pipe) of the toilet with baking soda.
+I recommend leaving it to work for about 30 minutes after adding a tablespoon of baking soda to the water.
 You can also make your own toilet tabs from baking soda!

-Is baking soda the ideal natural home remedy?
+Is baking soda the ideal natural household remedy?

 A clear YES!
-And it supports plastic-free living like no other natural substance!
-Two important things I still have to finish this article:
+And it supports plastic-free living like no other natural material!
+I have two important things to say at the end of this article:

 - You should not experiment with baking soda during pregnancy!
 At least not without consulting your family doctor.
-Because for a healthy development of your child, a balanced acid balance is also important.
+Because a balanced acid balance is also important for the healthy development of your child.

-- Likelihood of confusion: Besides soda, there are other home remedies that are so versatile and have a similar chemical name.
-One of them is soda ash (sodium carbonate).
-Soda ash is an even more aggressive home remedy and should be used even more thoughtfully than baking soda.
-Soda ash can easily irritate the skin, eyes and respiratory tract and should be used all the more carefully.
+- Likelihood of confusion: In addition to baking soda, there are other household remedies that are so versatile and have a similar chemical name.
+One of these is soda (sodium carbonate).
+Soda is an even more aggressive household remedy and should be used with even more caution than baking soda.
+Soda ash can easily irritate the skin, eyes and respiratory tract and should therefore be used with even more caution.

-Just make sure you always have real baking soda (sodium hydrogen carbonate) in your hands for the above applications.
+Just make sure that you always have real baking soda (sodium hydrogen carbonate) in your hands for the areas of application mentioned above.

-I hope that the home remedy bicarbonate of soda also helps you so wonderfully to make less waste.
-For me, baking soda is the perfect and especially natural way to live more plastic-free.
-Feel free to drop me a line and share your personal experiences with baking soda in the home, as well as additions to this article below in the comments.
+I hope that baking soda will also help you to make less waste.
+For me, baking soda is the perfect and above all natural way to live a plastic-free life.
+Feel free to write me a message and share your personal experiences with baking soda in the household, as well as any additions to this article in the comments below.